English as an Additional Language

 Almost 60% of our children have English as an Additional Language (EAL) and our children and adults speak over 40 different languages.

-Throughout the year, we celebrate the major festivals and welcome the help of parents in preparing assemblies - either by bringing in artifacts, supplying special clothes, teaching us new songs or being willing to present a short 5 minute assembly.
+Throughout the year, we celebrate major festivals from many different religions and welcome the help of parents in preparing assemblies - either by bringing in artefacts, supplying special clothes, teaching us new songs or being willing to present a short 5-minute assembly.

 November is our International Month and each child is encouraged to do a project at home about their family’s country or countries they visit regularly.